AlacrisIO/legicash-facts/invariants.md

 ### Client and Server Code Extraction

-We will extract OCaml code that facilitators and users use to maintain their respective chains and post updates to the main chain.
+We will extract OCaml code that operators and users use to maintain their respective chains and post updates to the main chain.

 We will define "good strategies" and "good contexts" for using the code.